tomkasp/tomkasp.github.io/_posts/2015-01-20-javascript-functions.md

 This time first we need to create javascript object with at least one function inside.
-Next type object reference and run function as a normal in first example but on our object.
+Next type object reference and run function as in first example but on our object.
 The bigest difference between first and second execution type is with function context.
-In second example this is our object.
-In different way - everything within { } is our context (our context is 'this')
+In second example <font color="#FE9A2E">this</font>  is our object.
+In different way - everything within { } is our context
+(our context is <font color="#FE9A2E">this</font> )
 Thanks to above javascript can be used as an object oriented language.

 ## Invocation as a constructor